phusion/holy-build-box/LINKING-CXX.md

 # Caveat: Linking C++ applications and libraries

-Linking C++ applications and libraries is tricky because you have to wonder whether you want to statically link to libstdc++.
+Linking C++ applications and libraries may be tricky because you have to wonder whether you want to statically link to libstdc++.

 Unlike glibc which is pretty stable and where newer versions are backwards compatible, newer versions of libstdc++ may not be backwards compatible.
 Libstdc++ has been pretty stable over the couple of years, but historically it has broken compatibility a lot.

-We therefore recommend that you statically link to libstdc++.
+We therefore recommend in most situations that you statically link to libstdc++.
 This is why [the `*LDFLAGS` environment variables](LIBRARY-VARIANTS.md) contain `-static-libstdc++`.

 ## The special problem of `dlopen()` compatibility